logicblocks/salutem/docs/getting-started.md

 ### Creating a background check

-Creating a background check is much the same as creating a realtime check but with one extra option, `:ttl`, described below.
+Creating a background check is much the same as creating a realtime check but with one extra option, `:time-to-re-evaluation`, described below.

 Again, given an HTTP endpoint check function factory such as the following: